-If you have crooked or crowded teeth there are a number of benefits to seeing a dentist to discuss what treatment can be done to correct any issues.
-If your teeth are crowded or crooked, you might be experiencing problems with: –
+If you have crooked or crowded teeth there are a number of benefits to seeing a dentist to discuss what treatment can be done to correct any issues and make your smile perfect.
+If your teeth are crowded or crooked, you might be experiencing problems with:

 - Keeping your teeth and gums clean resulting in decay and plaque build-up.